 by Todd Walker

 You’re family needs quality time… and no, staring at the TV or computer screen doesn’t count.
-No better way to hang out with your loved ones, even the indoors lover, than to introduce them to outdoor self-reliance skills in a controlled setting.
+No better way to hang out with your loved ones, even the indoor-lover, than to introduce them to outdoor self-reliance skills in a controlled setting.
 Your adventures await one step over your door sill – no wilderness required!

 Our Self-Reliant Summer series is intended to keep us motivated with common sense ideas for Doing the Stuff.
 Stay with us to learn how to strike self-reliance gold in your backyard.